ChathuraMathula/weather-app/README.md

 1. After successfully created the image, docker will automatically start the containers.

+>[!NOTE]
+>When the back-end node.js server is running for the first time, it will call for data populating scripts in order to start the application.
+Please wait untill all the data inside the city.list.json and cities.json files get populated to the MonogoDB database.

-1. Finally, visit http://localhost:3000/ to use the application.
+1. Finally, When the back-end node.js server is listening on port 3001, you can visit http://localhost:3000/ to use the application.